 2013 is starting bitter cold.
 When those poor people were huddled in Times Square wearing Depends on New Year’s Eve waiting for the ball to drop, it was 25 degrees colder than the year before.
 That’s right, 2013 wants you to forget about the balmy winter we enjoyed last year.
-2013 quickly turned the gallon-size jug of water that I keep in the trunk of my car into a massive block of ice.
+The gallon-size jug of water that I keep in my car quickly turned into a massive block of ice.
 But you know what, 2013?
 Bring it on.

 Threadbare Supply Co. to the rescue!
 Their luxurious handmade wool circle scarves and cowls will keep you warm and cozy.
 Their signature zippered scarf can be worn doubled up as shown above, or unzipped as a scarf.
 From office to a walk in the park to dinner out, it will go beautifully with anything.
 It’s both hefty and incredibly pretty, and you will treasure it for many, many winters.